oracle-livelabs/oic/oic-gen3/core-competencies/rapid-adapter-builder/get-started-rab/introduction/introduction.md

 * Create a sample Integration flow using the published adapter
 * Understand how to incrementally update an existing custom adapter (Optional)

 By accomplishing these objectives, you will gain hands-on experience using the Rapid Adapter Builder to create custom adapters for applications exposing RESTful APIs.
-This will expand your ability to integrate Oracle Integration with a wider range of cloud applications and services.
+This will expand your ability to integrate Oracle Integration with a wider range of cloud applications and on premise applications.

 ### Prerequisites